JacksonTruett/Shadow-Utility/README.md

 # Shadow-Utility

-An extremely based kit for 1.19.X
+An extremely based minecraft kit for 1.19.X

 # [CURRENTLY IN DEVELOPMENT]